apache/spark/docs/sql-ref-syntax-dml-insert-into.md

 {% endhighlight %}

 #### Insert Using a TABLE Statement
-Assuming the `visiting_students` table has already been created and populated.

 {% highlight sql %}
+ -- Assuming the visiting_students table has already been created and populated.
  SELECT * FROM visiting_students;

      + -------------- + ------------------------------ + -------------- +